rolldown/rolldown/packages/rollup-tests/src/ignored-by-unsupported-features.md

 ### The `resolveFileUrl` hook not supported
  - rollup@form@configure-file-url: allows to configure file urls@generates es

-### The `PluginContext.getCombinedSourcemap` is not supported
- - rollup@sourcemaps@combined-sourcemap-with-loader: get combined sourcemap in transforming with loader@generates es
- - rollup@sourcemaps@combined-sourcemap: get combined sourcemap in transforming@generates es

 ### The `PluginContext.parse` is deprecated
  - rollup@function@plugin-parse-ast-remove-sourcemapping: remove source mapping comment even if code is parsed by PluginContext.parse method